 Berlinale Silver Bear Winner

-*After the 2 pm screening on Saturday, August 8, stick around for an exclusive post-film discussion between director Hans Petter Moland and Stellan Skarsgård!
+*After the 2 pm screening on Saturday, August 8, stick around for an exclusive, pre-recorded post-film discussion between director Hans Petter Moland and Stellan Skarsgård!

 In partnership with Magnolia Pictures, we’re proud to make the beautifully shot Norwegian drama Out Stealing Horses available for in-person screenings in OKCMOA’s Noble Theater and for at-home viewing in our virtual cinema!
 Click here for information about watching at home.

 PLEASE NOTE: In order to ensure social distancing in the Noble Theater, tickets and seating capacity are limited.
 Unavailable seats and rows are marked.

 All moviegoers are advised to arrive at least 10 minutes before showtime.
 We reserve the right to deny entry after the start of the feature.

 For the safety and well-being of all of our staff and guests, we ask that you refrain from attending in-person screenings if you have a fever or are feeling ill.

 Protective masks are required in the Noble Theater and throughout the Museum.
 They are available for purchase at the box office and in the Museum Store.

 Thank you for helping our community stay safe!